lucmarbjo/shell-script-manage-minecraft-server-hosting/README.md

 In order to use these scripts, you'll just have to clone the repository.
 Make sure you have **git**, **screen**, and **java** installed.

+We also need ufw to configure ports inbounds and outbounds in order for players to connect

+> [!Caution]
+>
+> You should know what you're doing when opening/closing ports
+> Misconfiguration, or in general open ports can or may be utilized to gather unauthorized access
+>
+> When managing firewalls, such as *UFW*, you should be certain about your configurations and actions
+>
+> Proceed with Caution

 ## Setup your debian environment

 1. Install **GIT**